gbv/login-server/README.md

 The login server can further be used to authenticate users against other services so users can proof their identities.

+[login-client](https://github.com/gbv/login-client) is a JavaScript browser library specifically made to interact with login-server.
+It is recommended to use it instead of working directly with the API.
+It can be seen in action [here](https://coli-conc.gbv.de/login/api) ([source for that site](https://github.com/gbv/login-server/blob/master/views/api.ejs)).

 ## Test
 Tests use the same MongoDB as configured in `.env`, just with the postfix `-test` after the database name.